Gamera vs. Jiger: Production

 Reportedly director Yuasa coerced then Daiei president Nagata Masakazu to fork over an additional allotment of 30 million yen (approximately 100,000 US dollars at that time) to beef up the effects budget.

 In the film, Jiger nor Gamera do not destroy any of the buildings of the Expo 70 fair because the Expo board members had forbidden it.

 Gamera vs. Jiger was the sixth film in the Gamera series.The American version of the film includes stock footage from Gamera vs. Guiron and Gamera vs. Barugon.

+Keisuke Sawada, the young Expo 70 worker who befriends the children and acts as their guide, was played by then 20-year old Ryo Hayami, under his first stage name Sanshiro Honoo.
+Hayami would achieve greater fame starring as Keisuke Jin, who transformed into the titular superhero of Kamen Rider X (1974), the third Kamen Rider TV series.

 Release

 Gamera vs. Jiger was released in Japan on March 21, 1970, on a double bill The Invisible Swordsman.
 The film was never released theatrically in the United States.
 It was released directly to television by American International Television in 1970 as Gamera vs. Monster X.

+Critical response

 Home media

 Shout!
 Factory has released the film on September 21, 2010, on DVD as a double feature with Gamera vs. Guiron.

 Image Entertainment released the American version of the film in 2004 on DVD as a double feature with Monster from a Prehistoric Planet.